Driving Under The Influence (DUI) Programs

 DHCS currently licenses DUI programs that provide first- and/or multiple-offender program services throughout California’s 58 counties, with Alpine County’s services provided by neighboring counties.

-The Wet Reckless Programs serve persons convicted of reckless driving with a measurable amount of alcohol in their blood.
+Persons convicted of a reckless driving offence with a measurable amount of alcohol in their blood, complete a 12-hour DUI alcohol and drug education program.

 Effective with the passage of the 2013-2014 Budget Act and associated legislation, the Department of Alcohol and Drug Programs (ADP) no longer exists as of July 1, 2013.
 All ADP programs and staff, except the Office of Problem Gambling, transferred to the Department of Health Care Services (DHCS).